YawarGuguma/color-probability-maps/README.md

 A full-image detector runs on every image.
 A second paraller detector runs only on selected Cr patches.

-All copy-paste commands are collected in [`RUN_COMMANDS.md`](RUN_COMMANDS.md).
+All copy-paste commands are in [`RUN_COMMANDS.md`](RUN_COMMANDS.md).

 ## Installation